dojo/docs/dojox/charting.rst

 ====== ========================== ======= ===========
 store  object                     none    Data store to use.
 Should implement at least :ref:`dojo.data.api.Read <dojo/data/api/Read>` and :ref:`dojo.data.api.Identity <dojo/data/api/Identity>`.
 If it implements :ref:`dojo.data.api.Notification <dojo/data/api/Notification>`, it will be used to redraw chart dynamically. kwArgs object                     none    Used for fetching items.
 Will vary depending upon store.
-See :ref:`dojo.data.api.Read.fetch() <dojo/data/api/Read>` for details. value  object | function | string “value” Function, which takes a store, and an object handle, and produces an output possibly inspecting the store's item.
+See :ref:`dojo.data.api.Read.fetch() <dojo/data/api/Read>` for details. value  object | function | string "value" Function, which takes a store, and an object handle, and produces an output possibly inspecting the store's item.
 Or a dictionary object, which tells what names to extract from an object and how to map them to an output.
 Or a field name to be used as a numeric output.
 ====== ========================== ======= ===========

 DataSeries doesn't define any user-facing methods.

-The “value” argument allows to supply complex values for some charts (OHLC, candle stick), and additional values for customization purposes (text labels, tooltips, and so on).
+The "value" argument allows to supply complex values for some charts (OHLC, candle stick), and additional values for customization purposes (text labels, tooltips, and so on).

 Example of a function that can be used to extract values: